-Dental implants are artificial roots and teeth (usually titanium) that are surgically placed into the upper or lower jaw bone by Dr. Fagen.
-The teeth attached to implants are very natural looking and often enhance or restore a patient’s smile!
+Dental implants are artificial roots and teeth (usually titanium) that are surgically placed into the upper or lower jaw bone by a specialist of the gums and supporting bone or jaws.
+The teeth are then attached to the implants by Dr. Wilson and are very natural looking and often enhance or restore a patient’s smile!

 Dental implants are very strong, stable, and durable and will last many years, but on occasion, the teeth will have to be re-tightened or replaced due to normal wear.